Pleurotus djamor: Uses and benefits

+Cultural significance

 Pink oyster mushrooms are a commonly found specimen in central Mexican communities.
 It is the most well known mushroom in Tlayacapan, Morelos, with 98.8% of surveyed locals being able to identify it.
-There, It has been recorded as being able to grow from May to November.
 The species is collected by families and then often sold at vendors markets.
 Locals call it a variety of names: "seta", "cazahuate", "orejón", "hongo de pino", "blanco", "oreja de cazahuate".
+Pink oyster mushrooms are also sold, door-to-door by mestizos in mountainous communities, such as San Lorenzo de Atzqueltán and Izolta.